BYeungCoding/Terminal-Hacker/docs/egdd.md

 - LS -l shows the timestamps of files on the map
 - CD can be used in elevators to navigate to different floors (directories)
 - RM will allow you to delete files to remove debuffs or to slow down the firewall, this will have limited uses
-- VIM?
-Will allow you to edit files to change the code to either buff/debuff your character
+- VIM Will allow you to edit files to change the text to solve puzzles, apply a buff, and hvae a chance at increasing your score
-- TOUCH will allow you to create new files and update the timestamp on files to slow down the firewall; this will have limited uses
-- MV will allow you to change the position of files in the room (maybe even bring them to another room)
 - PWD will show you the current path of the directories you are in
 - The goal of the game is to find the file with the secret data to expose the person you are hacking